blueprint-genetics/amiss/docs/paper/introduction.md

 **Removal of incomplete observations**.
 Simple removal of incomplete observations is a valid approach when all data we wish to predict on can be assumed to be complete.
 This is not a viable alternative for variant pathogenicity prediction, since the predictor would be unable to predict on any variant whose feature vector contains any missing values.
 The number of such variants grows as more features with missing values are added, and as such would greatly restrict the available set of features.

 **Model-based approach**.
 There exist classification methods that can be trained and can predict directly on feature vectors with missing values.
 Such models may require explicit specification of the mechanism behind missing values.
 E.g. Marlin [@marlin] presented a variation on linear discriminant analysis (LDA) that can both be trained and predict on feature vectors with missing values.
-Random forest [@randomforests] offers a method for handling missing data by iteratively making use of the proximities of observations [@randomforestlink], but is only available for the training phase.
+In the class of non-linear models, random forest [@randomforests] offers a method for handling missing data by iteratively making use of the proximities of observations [@randomforestlink], but is only available for the training phase.
 CART offers a missingness handling method [@cart] via so-called surrogate splits, but this method is not suitable for an ensemble of trees like random forest (see [@ishwaran2008]).
 The `randomForestSRC` R package [@rfsrc] implements a missingness handling strategy that is usable in both training and prediction phases [@ishwaran2008].